Child's Play (2019 film): Plot

-While police detective Mike Norris begins an investigation, Andy, Falyn, and Pugg disable Chucky and throw him into the garbage.
-Voyeur electrician Gabe finds and fixes the doll to sell him in an online sale.
-Now fully functional, Chucky tortures Gabe with a knife and uses a table saw to kill him.
-Making his way back to the apartment, Chucky lands in possession of another child, Omar, and proceeds to kill Norris' mother Doreen in a controlled car crash for trying to become Andy's new friend.
-Meanwhile, Andy fails to convince Karen that the doll has become murderous and she takes him along to her work at the local shopping mall to keep him nearby.
-Suspecting that Andy is responsible for the murders, Norris travels to the mall and arrests him just as Chucky takes full control of the building.
+As police detective Mike Norris begins an investigation, Andy, Falyn, and Pugg disable Chucky and throw him into the garbage.
+Voyeur electrician Gabe finds and fixes the doll, who then kills him with a table saw.
+Meanwhile, Andy fails to convince Karen that the doll has become murderous.
+She takes him along to her job at the local shopping mall to keep an eye on him.
+When Chucky kills Norris' mother Doreen in a controlled car crash, Norris suspects that Andy is responsible for the murders and arrests him just as Chucky takes full control of the mall.

-Chaos is unleashed as several employees and customers are brutally killed by rampaging Buddi dolls and various other toys while Chucky triggers the mall's lockdown sequence.
-Norris is wounded in the massacre, and Andy and his friends manage to escape.
-However, Andy is forced to return when Chucky reveals that he is holding Karen hostage.
-Andy travels to the mall's storage and saves his mother as the doll attacks him.
-He overpowers Chucky and stabs his power cell before Norris shoots the doll down, and Karen beheads him.
+Chaos is unleashed as employees and customers are brutally killed by rampaging Buddi dolls that Chucky has activated.
+Norris is wounded amid the massacre while Andy and his friends escape.
+However, Andy is forced to return when Chucky reveals that he is holding Karen hostage in the mall's storage.
+Andy saves his mother before Norris shoots Chucky down and Karen beheads him, both realizing Andy was telling the truth.
 As the police and paramedics tend to Karen, Norris, and other survivors outside the mall, Andy and his friends burn Chucky's body in a nearby alleyway.

-In the aftermath of Chucky's killing spree, Kaslan CEO Henry Kaslan issues a statement regarding Chucky's faulty programming and announces a massive Buddi dolls recall.
-As one of the dolls is being placed into storage, his eyes flicker red, and he smiles, revealing that Chucky transferred his self-awareness into a new body.
+In the aftermath of Chucky's killing spree, Kaslan CEO Henry Kaslan announces a massive Buddi dolls recall.
+As one of the dolls is placed into storage, his eyes flicker red and he smiles, revealing that Chucky transferred his artificial intelligence into a new body.